aakash013srivastava/DesktopClickCounter/README.md

 # DesktopClickCounter
-Counts number of mouse clicks on desktop.
+Counts number of mouse clicks on button for desktop with notifications.
 One of the Initial apps for making a plyer application.